-Around a quarter of Czechs own a dog
+Around a quarter of Czechs are proud owner of dogs

 But data doesn’t tell the whole story.